jasonbarbee/TekLinksCodeCamp-Jan-2017/Ansible/Ansible.md

 ---
 # What can Ansible do for Network Engineers?

-1. Template Configurations
-	1. HSRP, Vlans, ACLs
+1. Template IOS Configurations -	HSRP, Vlans, ACLs
 2. Standardize commands accross wide inventory
 2. Reset security or passwords
 2. Audit configurations
 3. Backup Configurations on schedule or before/after changes.
-4. Per-host Ping tests
+4. Per-host Ping tests -  Network Testing
-	1. Network Testing
 4. Trigger API calls
 5. Network Assessments/Inventory

 ---
 # What can Ansible do for Storage and Virtualization Guys?